Bayesian Methods in Tensor Analysis: Bayesian Methods in Tensor Completion

 Following the sparse GP framework (\ref{eq18}), Pan et al.~\cite{Pan2020} propose the Streaming Nonlinear Bayesian Tensor Decomposition (SNBTD) that performs fast posterior updates upon receiving new tensor entries.
-The model is augmented with feature weights to incorporate a linear structure, and the assumed-density-filtering (ADF) framework is extended to perform reliable streaming inference.
+Their model is augmented with feature weights to incorporate a linear structure, and the assumed-density-filtering (ADF) framework is extended to perform reliable streaming inference.
 Also based on (\ref{eq18}), Tillinghast et al.~\cite{Tillinghast2020} utilize convolutional neural networks to construct a deep kernel $k(\cdot,\cdot)$ for GP modeling, which is more powerful in estimating arbitrarily complicated relationships in data compared to the methods based on shallow kernel functions (e.g., RBF kernel).

-Furthermore, the tensor data are sometimes observed with temporal information; and various approaches have been proposed to preserve the accurate timestamps and take full advantage of the temporal information.
+In some applications, the tensor data are observed with additional temporal information.
+Various approaches have been proposed to preserve the accurate timestamps and take full advantage of the temporal information.
 Among these methods, Zhe and Du~\cite{Zhe2018} and Wang et al.~\cite{Wang2020} perform decomposition based on event-tensors to capture complete temporal information, and Fang et al.~\cite{Fang2022} model the core tensor as a time-varying function, where GP prior is placed to estimate different types of temporal dynamics.